rkmtlab/multi-ems/README.md

 - The voltage changes exponentially.
 - Do not use the audio jack and the socket outputs simultaneously (however, it is possible to do so, but you must understand the theory of the circuit to do so).
 - There is an optional socket for battery connection (CN6).
 You can use this for Li-po batteries etc. Be careful not to use them simultaneously with other Vin sockets.
-Please double check the polarity because old versions of the boards have the socket built on the oppersite way.
+Please double-check the polarity because old versions of the boards have the socket built in the opposite way.
 - If you find the output stimulation too weak, you may change the inductor or power source (battery, 3.7V or 4.5V maybe).
 For the inductor, consider using inductors with a larger ampacity (e.g., 200mA~).
 I currently use 1mH inductors at 200mA.
 - The board has 4 channels.
-In case for testing, you can simply implement the circuit only for one channel.
+In the case of testing, you can simply implement the circuit only for one channel.
 This will save time and will be a safer approach instead of implementing the whole board at once.

 ## Versions
 I've uploaded several versions of the board (sch and brd).
 3.2.4 is the latest and the best data, however, it seems that sometimes it is required to adjust the wiring a bit when outsourcing the PCB.
-Therefore, 3.2.3 is the stable version (however, the CN6 is connected the oppersite way).
-3.2.2 is a earlier version, which I personally use for my own boards.
+Therefore, 3.2.3 is the stable version (however, the CN6 is connected the opposite way).
+3.2.2 is an earlier version, which I personally use for my own boards.

-## Authors

-Michinari Kono, U-Tokyo ( mchkono[at]acm.org )

 ## Copyrights, License

 Copyright (c) 2017 Michinari Kono
 Released under the MIT license

+Kindly note that this work was completed some time ago, and the authors are currently unable to provide active support on it.